Paul-Lecomte/chrome-tabs-extension/README.md

 ## Search & Filter Tabs
 Easily find saved sessions or active tabs by searching by title, URL, or filtering by category.

+## Session Sharing
+Collaboratively share saved tab groups with others for better productivity and research.